1. TWO-SPEED ECONOMY

 The enthusiasm for, and returns from both wane quickly when business leaders recognise it’s difficult, if not impossible to measure, and more importantly, quantify or monetise the virtues, responses and returns.

 A recent national survey of business enterprises found that marginally more than 85% that had implemented digital and social media strategy, with the substantial attendant costs and infrastructure, were unable to accurately define, monitor and quantify customer/client responses, revenues and general returns.
+But when you can outsource your linkbuilding to Freshlinks, then the complete scenario would be opposite of the survey results.

 Home builders and real estate agencies in particular have “de-invested” their in-house digital marketing departments, cut-back budgets, reallocated significant expenditure to mass media channels and reacquainted themselves with external advertising and marketing consultancies.